HPS 0410 Einstein for Everyone

 What is my view of this?

-While I cannot know what will happen, I am not sure that the distinction has brought a new success comparable to Einstein's discovery of special relativity.
+While I cannot know what will happen, I am not sure that the distinction has brought any new successes comparable to Einstein's discovery of special relativity.
 However the pursuit of principles can give an illusion of certainty that goes beyond what is warranted.
-If one can emulate Einstein and clear the clutter with the decisive principle, then much is gained.
+If one can emulate Einstein and clear the clutter with a decisive principle, then much is gained.
 If however the principle is a speculation that has unclear content and poor foundation, then the name "principle" can misdirect our understanding.

 One example, to be sketched in a later chapter, is striking.
 The subsequent development of relativity theory was immersed in the positing of principles: a generalized principle of relativity, the principle of general covariance, the principle of equivalence and Mach's principle.
 In retrospect, these principles have served more to obscure the real foundations of the general theory of relativity than to illuminate them.